ironlungx/pixel-view/README.md

 - **text**: The text to be rendered.
 - **maintainX**: If true, the X location remains unchanged between lines.

-This method renders text with word wrapping enabled.
+This method renders text with word wrapping.
+Set the font before calling the function

 ##### `bool confirmYN(const char *message = "Confirm?", bool defaultOption = false)`